 Referred leg pain is a complicating factor for mechanical low back pain.
 The prevalence of leg pain confirmed the data published in New Zealand for the general population, but was lower than in published osteopathic literature in the UK.
 Both LBP and leg pain groups improved during osteopathic care, but more patients with leg pain had less favourable outcome and required longer treatments.
 The difference wasn’t significant for chronic LBP and leg pain groups

 low back pain, sciatica, manual therapy, osteopathic medicine

 110499 Complementary and Alternative Medicine not elsewhere classified

 Master of Osteopathy (School of Health Science), Unitec Institute of Technology

 This digital work is protected by copyright.
-It may be consulted by you, provided you comply with the provisions of the Act and the following conditions of use: Any use you make of these documents or images must be for research or private study purposes only, and you may not make them available to any other person.
+It may be consulted by you, provided you comply with the provisions of the Act and the following conditions of use.
+These documents or images may be used for research or private study purposes.
+Whether they can be used for any other purpose depends upon the Copyright Notice above.
 You will recognise the author's and publishers rights and give due acknowledgement where appropriate.